Conservative California Cities Revolt Against State's Anti-Trump Policies

 But there are also bigger symbolic reasons at play.
 Kusumoto is frustrated more broadly with state policies on everything from taxes to immigration.

-Kusumoto is a Republican and Japanese American — in his words, a product of immigrants.
+Kusumoto is a Republican and Japanese-American — in his words, a product of immigrants.

 "I believe my grandparents did it the right way, they were able to immigrate, become naturalized eventually and citizens," he says.
 "Why is that not the right way for anybody to come over here as immigrants?"

-In some Southern California suburbs, and in many rural areas, there's mounting frustration that views like Kusumoto's are being crowded out by liberal cities that have gone to battle with President Trump.
+In some Southern California suburbs, and in many rural areas, there is mounting frustration that views like Kusumoto's are being crowded out by liberal cities that have gone to battle with President Trump.

 "When you start to legislate that we cannot cooperate or communicate with another law enforcement partner, that is problematic," says Orange County Undersheriff Don Barnes.

 Last week, the sheriff's office began posting the release dates of inmates online, using an existing database, they say, to alert federal immigration authorities to potential issues.
-That move was widely seen as an open defiance to Sacramento.
+That move was widely seen as an open defiance to the state government in Sacramento.
 Sheriff officials had loudly opposed SB-54 when it was under consideration last year.

 "We shouldn't be mixing public safety with politics," Barnes says.
-"And there's a crossover that keeps happening that is becoming more politically driven [that's] disregarding the public's safety."
+"And there's a crossover that keeps happening that is becoming more politically driven [that is] disregarding the public's safety."

 Still, it is clear that at least the undercurrent of this recent backlash in Southern California is also political.